Alzino08/flutter-automatic-deploy/README.md

 - **Universal version bumping** - Works with any Flutter project structure
 - **Auto-changelog generation** - Generates changelog from git commits using conventional commits
 - **iOS automation** - Build IPA, upload to App Store Connect, and auto-submit for review
-- **Android automation** - Build App Bundle and open release folder
+- **Android automation** - Build App Bundle, upload to Google Play, and auto-submit for review
 - **Pre-release validation** - Validates JSON files, translation coverage, and runs Flutter analyze
 - **Git integration** - Auto-commit, create tags, and push to remote